timjefferies/not-the-news/README.md

 # running it

-## Create a persisten storage volume for the data
+## Create a persistent storage volume for the data
 docker volume create app_state_volume

 # Build and run the container